unaidedelf8777/lilac_built/docs/concepts/concept_create.md

 From here, we can continue to add examples, or we can use the concept.
 See [Using concepts](concept_use.md) for details on how to use a concept.

+In this example, we're using the `gte-small` embedding.
+For details on embeddings, see [Embeddings](../embeddings/embeddings.md) for details on embeddings.

 ```python
 signal = ll.signals.ConceptSignal(
   namespace='local',